 If you’re looking for a way to squeeze more power out of your laptop battery on Ubuntu, then Slimbook has you covered.

-A tray-based applet lets you quickly switch between various pre-configured performance modes, including ‘energy saving’ and ‘maximum performance’ modes.
+It’s a tray-based applet that lets you quickly switch between various pre-configured performance modes, including ‘energy saving’ and ‘maximum performance’ modes.

 There’s also an ‘Advanced mode’ settings panel that allows you to easily configure, modify and benefit from other battery optimizations.

 A Battery Saver for Ubuntu

 ‘Slimbook Battery 3’ is an open source desktop tool designed to help improve and increase the battery life of laptops running Ubuntu.

 Although the tool is intended for use on Slimbook’s own range of Linux laptops it will work on any laptop, regardless of brand, so long as it’s running Ubuntu or a derivative.

 The first is a tray-based applet for selecting a power/performance state.
 This offers quick switching between three energy modes: “energy saving”, “balanced” and “maximum performance”.